-But there’s good news: the portion of the tax code dedicated to capital gains is only 100 pages.
-Just kidding – that’s still too long.
-But, whether you’re filing capital gains taxes using a preparer or on your own, you should have a basic understanding of capital gains tax law before you proceed.
+Very few people have the patience to read through it.
+But there’s good news: the portion of the tax code dedicated to capital gains tax is only 100 pages.
+Whether you’re filing capital gains taxes using a preparer or on your own, you should have a basic understanding of capital gains tax law before you proceed.

 - What are Capital Gains and Capital Losses?

 - When Do I Have to File for a Capital Gain or Capital Loss?

 - Steps to File Capital Gains Tax

 - Step 2: Define Adjusted Basis of Your Assets

 - Step 4: Figure Out the Proceeds from a Sale and Net Capital Gain or Loss

 - Final Thoughts